phelstab/blocksec/book/0_2_concepts.md

 * Relaying Information: Propagate transactions and blocks throughout the network to ensure synchronization

 ## Consensus Mechanisms
+* Hard to achieve agreement in a decentralized network
 * Ensure that all nodes agree on the state of the blockchain
 * Prevent double-spending and other malicious activities
-* Achieve agreement in a decentralized network

 Types of Consensus Mechanisms:
 * Proof of Work (PoW): Miners solve complex mathematical puzzles to validate transactions and create new blocks